New Zealand Army: Post-War

-The New Zealand Army was formally formed from the New Zealand Military Forces following the Second World War.
-Attention focused on preparing a third Expeditionary Force potentially for service against the Soviets.
+Following the Second World War, attention focused on preparing a third Expeditionary Force potentially for service against the Soviets.
 Compulsory military training was introduced to man the force, which was initially division-sized.
-The New Zealand Army Act 1950 stipulated that the Army would consist from then on of Army Troops (army headquarters, Army Schools, and base units); District Troops (Northern Military District, Central and Southern Military Districts, the 12 subordinate area HQs, elementary training elements, coastal artillery and composite AA regiments); and the New Zealand Division, the mobile striking force.
-The division was alternatively knZEF'.
+The New Zealand Army Act 1950 reformed the country's land forces into the New Zealand Army.
+The Act stipulating that the Army would consist from then on of Army Troops (army headquarters, Army Schools, and base units); District Troops (Northern Military District, Central and Southern Military Districts, the 12 subordinate area HQs, elementary training elements, coastal artillery and composite AA regiments); and the New Zealand Division, the mobile striking force.
+The division was alternatively known as '3NZEF'.

 Korean War

 The Army's first combat after the Second World War was in the Korean War, which began with North Korea's invasion of the South on 25 June 1950.
 After some debate, on 26 July 1950, the New Zealand government announced it would raise a volunteer military force to serve with the United Nations Command in Korea.
 The idea was opposed initially by Chief of the General Staff, Major-General Keith Lindsay Stewart, who did not believe the force would be large enough to be self-sufficient.
 His opposition was overruled and the government raised what was known as Kayforce, a total of 1,044 men selected from among volunteers.
 16th Field Regiment, Royal New Zealand Artillery and support elements arrived later during the conflict from New Zealand.
 The force arrived at Pusan on New Year's Eve, and on 21 January, joined the British 27th Infantry Brigade representing the 1st Commonwealth Division, along with Australian, Canadian, and Indian forces.
 The New Zealanders immediately saw combat and spent the next two and a half years taking part in the operations which led the United Nations forces back to and over the 38th Parallel, later recapturing Seoul in the process.

 The majority of Kayforce had returned to New Zealand by 1955, though it was not until 1957 that the last New Zealand soldiers had left Korea.
 In all, about 4700 men served with Kayforce.